tcheukueppoo/maat/docs/concurrency.md

 * Shared memory operations (READ, WRITE, READ-MODIFY-WRITE(RMW))
 *

+One of our major challenge is to avoid ruining performance by combining bottleneck critical section, lots of processors, and inefficient spin-lock.
-Memory shared accross maatines are via global symbols and upvalues, Maat attemps to automatically synchronize concurrent access to shared memory either through mutexes or atomic operations.
+Memory shared accross maatines are via global symbols and upvalues, if maatines run in a multi-threaded environment, Maat automatically syncs concurrent access to shared memory using fast sync techniques.

-Suppose we are in a multi-threaded environment and that variable `x` is accessible to all maatines, having more than one threads to execution maat code implies more then one maatine, let us determine all the synchronization points in each of the operations below.
+We should detect all possible concurrent access to shared memory operations and from there determine all synchronization points and apply them effectively.

+### Shared Objects

+Immutable objects like strings, closures, ranges,... are thread-safe and thus do not need any synchronization operation in their implementations meanwhile mutable objects like Arrays, Maps, Insts need to in their implementation detect if their environment is multi-threaded and if yes then apply all the necessary synchronizations.
+This isn't easy at all and can significantly affect the performance of our system.

+The topic of how to efficiently implement thread-safe Arrays and Maps will not be much discussed here though it counts a lot, we will rather focus more on how to automatically detect the need to synchronize and perform it without hindering the performance of our system.

+Given the way we designed our [garbage collector](./gc.md), we can leverage the colors set to collection objects during sharing points as a way to determine in an object implementation if it's shared and if so then sync its ops but this sync ever happens if we are running in a mutli-threaded environment (that's at least two threads in the thread pool to schedule execution of maatines).

+### Variables

 1. Write operation